 10 Ways to Conserve Water At Home

 Water is a precious resource, and we're not just saying that because it happens to be our favorite of the elements.
-About 71 percent of the earth is water-covered, but of all that water, only 3 percent of it is freshwater, according to the United St
+About 71 percent of the earth is water-covered, but of all that water, only 3 percent of it is freshwater.

 Water is a precious resource, and we're not just saying that because it happens to be our favorite of the elements.